 Matterhorn Glacier Paradise

-The highest cable car station in all of Europe, Matterhorn Glacier Paradise sits 12,739 feet high up in the sky.
+The highest cable car station in Europe, Matterhorn Glacier Paradise, sits 12,739 feet high in the sky and riding it is one of the best things to do in Zermatt.
 This gorgeous gondola offers sweeping 360 views looking out over the alluring alpine landscape.

 It’s an unparalleled panorama of Swiss scenery, covered in glaciers and snow-capped peaks as far as the eye can see.
 At the top, there’s also a cinema lounge, fine dining eateries, hiking and biking trails, and some seriously superb ski slopes.